bcgov/MOH-HCIM-FHIR/input/pagecontent/design.md

 	- Distribute Patient
 - Asynchronous interactions will be supported as with the current system
 - New attributes can be included in FHIR that are not in V3 (such as more business dates)
+- The Client Registry profiles should conform to the Canadadian Baseline profiles

 ### Design Assumptions
-There are a number of assumption that were made at the start of design:
+There are a number of assumptions that were made at the start of design:

 - FHIR is not expected to adversely affect performance, i.e. SLA is not changing for FHIR but will be extended to include FHIR
-- Existing interfaces, such as V3, will not be deprecated and users can use a combination of V3 and FHIR to meet their needs
+- Existing interfaces, such as V3, will not be deprecated
+- Users can use a combination of V3 and FHIR to meet their needs
-> Not sure if this is true, will users be able to use FHIR and V3 in some sort of combination?
-I.e. Get Demo in FHIR than V# for Revise Patient?
 - The Client Registry FHIR design will become a Provincial standard
 - Asynchronous interactions will follow the same pattern as V3 (not the FHIR asynchronous pattern)
 - Get Eligibility is not supported by FHIR (will still be supported by V3)